 We have entered into a supply agreement with a licensed producer and distributor in Denmark and a distribution agreement with a pharmaceutical distributor in Germany.
 On April 4, 2021, we entered into a joint venture agreement with an Austrian entity for the purpose of distributing Canndoc products and other co-branded products as part of our strategic partnerships in Luxembourg and Austria.
 We have also entered into a joint venture agreement with a licensed EU-GMP pharmaceutical distributor that has a license to import cannabis into the United Kingdom for medicinal purposes.
-In Canada, our partner has finished construction on an indoor cultivation facility and is awaiting the final manufacturing and products have not been distributed through these partnerships.
+In Canada, our partner has finished construction on an indoor cultivation facility and is awaiting the final manufacturing and production license from Health Canada to commercially grow pharmaceutical-grade cannabis.
+As of the date of this registration statement, our products have not been distributed through these partnerships.
 The joint venture, supply and distribution partnerships mentioned above are not active as of this date and have no effect on our operations.
 While the success of these partnerships depends on a number of factors, including in some instances the passage of favorable amendments to the laws regarding the import and export of cannabis, we believe that we are well positioned to quickly monetize these partnerships once they become operational.